 The interface is very basic.
 One LED changes color to denote the change in inputs.
 It blinks rapidly in white color to alert you about the changes in volume.

 The buttons on the bar can control the power and the volume.
-There is also a function to help you select the input and a button that helps with the pairing with other Bluetooth devices.
+There's also a function to help you select the input and a button that helps with the pairing with other Bluetooth devices.

 The remote is rather plain.
-It can control most of the functions of the bar and has three preset modes 'Movie', 'Music' and 'News' .
+It can control most of the bar's functions and has three preset modes 'Movie', 'Music', and 'News'.
 The remote is small in size and can easily sit in your palm.
 Unfortunately, it can't act as a universal remote to control other devices.

 Like most soundbars, the Alto 7 Plus supports an energy-saving auto-off function.
 It also supports HDMI CEC which, however, works only with TCL Roku TVs like the TCL 6 Series R617.
-Unfortunately, with other brand's remotes, you can only control the on/off state of the soundbar.
+Unfortunately, with other brand's remotes, you can only control the soundbar's on/off state.